 People have been asking regularly to know when they will be able to travel on the Brighton Belle.
 Here are the honest and best answers we can offer.

-Rebuilding a retired old train has its challenges as I am sure people who read the website will understand.
+Rebuilding a retired old 1930s train has its challenges, as people will understand.
 This has meant that we have in the past been over-optimistic in predicting a return to service; sorry about that.

 It is easy to flip the other way and be too cautious – but whatever, the questions keep coming, as there’s such an intense interest for people to ride the Brighton Belle as soon as it is back in service.
 So below are the most honest and recent estimates that we can give you – please do not be upset if another important item to attend to forces the timetable back a bit – again!
 We will try to keep people informed.